 In about 8 minutes a day, I could read the entire Bible in 1 year.
 Only 8 minutes!

 My point is that… Perhaps we think of Bible reading as harder and more time consuming than it really is in reality!

 We can do this with many things.
-A friend of mine was saying that she will spend more time imagining how hard or involved a project will be — than the project actually ends up taking!
-Five hours imagining how hard it will be, while the project – once started – only takes her 2 hours to complete.
+A friend of mine said that she will spend more time imagining how hard or involved a project will be — than the project actually ends up taking!
+Five hours imagining how hard it will be, while the project – once started – only takes an hour to complete.
 Doh.
 But I can be the same way!